 Over time, the history of where the Camp came from had fallen into oblivion.
-A few years ago even regular visitors were hardly aware of the existence of any organization called Nature Friends beyond Midvale.
+A few years ago even regular visitors were hardly any more aware of the existence of an organization called Nature Friends beyond their own Midvale.
 But both at the Pool and on the terrain of the Weis Center the legacy of the Nature Friends was preserved through plaques, documents, and memories.
 Recently first tentative contacts have been reestablished with both European and Californian Nature Friends branches.
-Even more so, the 2014 group trying to save former Camp Midvale from physical destruction consciously tagged itself Nature Friends for Preserving Weis, and might in the near future be incorporated as the Highlands Nature Friends.
-Such a preservation project, of necessity, is a communal, ecological, and political effort; it starts from the assumption that culture and nature are not antagonistic but dialectically linked with each other; it is a project which brings together the past, the present, and the future-all in all the program the Naturfreunde had had in mind when they first came to America in 1910.
+Even more so, the 2014 group trying to save former Camp Midvale from physical destruction consciously tagged itself Nature Friends for Preserving Weis.
+Such a preservation project, of necessity, is a communal, ecological, and political effort; it starts from the assumption that culture and nature are not antagonistic but dialectically linked with each other; and it is a project which brings together the past, the present, and the future-all in all the program the Naturfreunde had had in mind when they first came to America in 1910.